What is Placemaking?

-Whether it’s wayfinding, beautification, or turning parking spaces into gathering places, we have a hand in placemaking efforts throughout downtown Richmond.
-“Placemaking” is a people-centered approach to the planning, design, creation, and management of public spaces.
-For us, an effective placemaking process results in inviting and well-maintained public spaces that contribute to downtown Richmond’s health, happiness, and well-being.
-We do this in small- and large-scale ways like film screenings in outdoor public spaces, decorative street banners, beautification along the Canal Walk and some of our downtown streets, advocating for accessible transportation and multi-modal options for all, and collaborating with community partners on long-term planning for downtown and riverfront public space.
+“Placemaking” is a people-centered approach to the planning, design, creation and management of public spaces.
+For us, an effective placemaking process results in inviting and well-maintained public spaces that contribute to downtown Richmond’s health, happiness and well-being.
+We do this in small- and large-scale ways like film screenings in outdoor public spaces, decorative street banners, beautification along the Canal Walk and some of our downtown streets, advocating for accessible transportation and multi-modal options for all and collaborating with community partners on long-term planning for downtown and riverfront public space.

-We are constantly working on ideas and projects to improve the quality of life and place in downtown Richmond.
-Stay tuned for updates on new projects!
+We are constantly working on ideas and community placemaking projects to improve the quality of life and place in downtown Richmond.
+Stay tuned for updates on new placemaking projects!

-Starting in the spring of 2021, the City of Richmond began installing prefabricated parklets at different locations across the city.
-This pilot program gives us an opportunity to try parklets on for size as a way of providing more urban public space and supporting small businesses by offering people a place to enjoy pre-purchased take-out meals (table service is not available in public parklets, but people are allowed to eat their take-out meals in them).
+Parklets—public outdoor patio areas that occupy curbside right of way—are a relatively new addition to Richmond’s streetscape.
+Starting in the spring of 2021, the City of Richmond began installing prefabricated parklets at different locations across the city (photos above).
+This pilot program gave us an opportunity to try parklets on for size as a way of providing more urban public space and supporting small businesses by offering people a place to enjoy take-out food and beverages.

-The parklets were purchased by the City using federal CARES Act money and locations were identified through the Picnic in a Parklet program, a partnership between the City of Richmond and Venture Richmond.
+The pre-fabricated parklets were purchased by the City using federal CARES Act money and locations were identified through the Picnic in a Parklet program, a partnership between the City of Richmond and Venture Richmond.
+LaDiff donated patio furniture for each of the parklets.
 The locations currently include:

-The intersection of Brook Road and W Marshall Street now hosts a three-part placemaking project consisting of a custom-designed parklet, pedestrian plaza, and intersection mural designed to provide space for community gatherings and art appreciation.
+The intersection of Brook Road and West Marshall Street now hosts a three-part urban placemaking project consisting of a custom-designed parklet, pedestrian plaza, and intersection mural designed to provide space for community gatherings and art appreciation.

 Started in San Francisco in 2005, Park(ing) Day is a global event that occurs annually on the third Friday of September, aimed at reclaiming on-street parking spaces by temporarily transforming them into exciting and imaginative park spaces, or “parklets.”

 In 2019, we sponsored a Park(ing) Day design/build competition that featured over 20 pop-up parklets designed and built by creatives, architects, local businesses, and community members.
-The contest entries were judged and awarded by a panel of notable Richmonders, with the winner receiving funding assistance for a more permanent installation, coming soon.
+The contest entries were judged and awarded by a panel of notable Richmonders, with the winner receiving funding assistance for a more permanent installation.
 You can read more about the 2019 event here.

-Since Park(ing) Day 2019, five parklets have been installed throughout Richmond as a result of our Picnic in a Parklet program and you can visit them today.
+Since Park(ing) Day 2019, six parklets have been installed throughout Richmond as long-term installations and you can visit them today (see Parklets section above).

 If you would like to participate in Park(ing) Day next September by building a temporary pop-up parklet for the day, please reach out to Yessenia Revilla at the City of Richmond for guidance: Yessenia.Revilla@richmondgov.com.

-In partnership with Sports Backers’ Bike Walk RVA program, we have purchased and installed several high-capacity bike racks throughout downtown Richmond.
+In partnership with Sports Backers’ Bike Walk RVA program, we have purchased and installed 12 high-capacity bike racks throughout downtown Richmond.